BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 * **Loss by Institutional Theft.** To be specific, we trust the platform, which is currently Apple.
 We believe that their methods of encryption are not just secure, but also have a lower chance of systemic compromise than something that we might hand code.
 We additionally believe that their incentives for maintaining that security are much higher than any incentives to purposefully break it — and that they've proven that in the past through stand-offs with spy agencies.
 * **Loss by Government.** Though we don't necessarily trust the government, we do believe that digital assets would be the least of one's problems if a government were acting against an individual.
 We say this with a caveat: our risk model presumes a law-abiding non-authoritarian government.
 That means that our risk model, and thus our reference apps, may not be secure in an authoritarian regime, such as in China where [Apple has been required to store iCloud data within the country](https://www.datacenterknowledge.com/apple/apples-icloud-china-set-move-state-controlled-data-center), making them vulnerable to covert or overt seizure.
 * **Loss by Mistake: Convenience.** We have chosen to introduce a Convenience threat, where we potentially decrease the security of **Seed Tool** in order to increase its usability.
 This comes about through the use of the Clipboard to transmit key material.
 We consider this a minor threat as other apps can read the Clipboard; with Universal Clipboard enabled, this can even be the case for apps on your other machines logged in to the same iCloud account.
-We somewhat mitigate the threat for key material originating with **Seed Tool** by erasing the Clipboard after a minute.
 If you consider this a larger threat, do not use Clipboard to transmit key material, instead depending on hand entry or use of the Camera.

 ## Appendix II: Other Tools